Gadicuz/jsvrx/README.md

 # Usage

-The package provides basic `DataValidator` interface to validate/discriminate data objects and handful implementations of the interface based on popular libraries.
+The package provides basic `DataValidator` interface to validate/discriminate data objects and a handful of the interface implementations based on popular libraries.

-`DataValidator` inteface constructs validators and discriminators to use in RxJS data stream processing to validate unknown data object or produce new data streams based on validation results using a set of JSON Schemas.
+`DataValidator` interface constructs validators and discriminators to use in RxJS data stream processing to validate unknown data object or produce new data streams based on validation results using a set of JSON Schemas.

 ## DataValidator interface

 `DataValidator` interface provides methods to add JSON Schemas and to construct __validator__ and __dicriminator__ RxJS operators for a set of Schema ids.
 To start processing data is RxJS stream one can take the following steps:
 1. Instantiate an implementation of `DataValidator` interface;
 2. Add required JSON Schema using `addSchemas()` method or by other means provided.
-Every schema should have an unique _identifier_ that is used to refernce the schema in `validator()` and `discriminator()` methods.
+Every schema should have a unique _identifier_ that is used to reference the schema in `validator()` and `discriminator()` methods.
 3. Get required RxJS operator for a set of JSON Schema _identifiers_ using `validator()` or `discriminator()` methods.
 4. Use the operator in RxJS data processing `pipe()`.

 ### Validator

-A __validator__ operator uses single JSON Schema to validate data objects and throw an error if failed.
-Consider __discriminator__ operator if multiple JSON Schemas validation or custom error handling required.
+A __validator__ operator uses a single JSON Schema to validate data objects and throw an error if failed.
+Consider __discriminator__ operator if multiple JSON Schemas validation or custom error handling is required.

 `validator(id: JSONSchemaID)` constructs RxJS operator to validate data objects using JSON Schema selected by `id`.
 If validation fails a `ValidationError()` error is thrown.